Online giving is now available for parishioners through WeShare. Please scroll down for more information.

 Fr.
 Chris and I welcome you to our site.
 Please look around and see what's happening in our wonderful community.
 Be sure to take note of the weekend Mass schedule noted in the previous section, and the weekday Mass schedule, located in the download-able weekly bulletin.
 We would love to have you worship with us.

 A very informative pamphlet on the value and blessings of Eucharistic Adoration in general, and the Holy Hour.
 Please read Value of Sacrifice: The Eucharist & Adoration.

 This document lays out the steps in the process, the documents required, fees, information for couples that do not live in Vermont and an application form.
 This document can be view/downloaded here.

-Prayer requests for Priests, for the months of June.
+Prayer requests for Priests, for the months of February and March.

 Information packet for the Vermont Advanced Directive which is a legal document written in advance of a serious illness or injury to address your end-of-life medical care and/or your medical care in the event you are temporarily unable to speak for yourself.

 Please pray this prayer for life, daily.
 And join us every second Sunday of the month at 3:00 PM for a Holy Hour at either St. John's or St. Elizabeth's.